 A corn is a thickening of the skin due to friction and pressure that is usually intermittently occurring.

-Clavus is general term covering both corn and calluses [see the difference below]
+Clavus is a general term covering both corn and calluses [see the difference below]

 The term implies the thickening results from hyperkeratosis and may result in chronic pain.

 Clavi [plural of cavus] are common worldwide.
-The most common sites for clavus formation are the feet.
+The most common sites for corn occurrence are the feet.
 Corn occurs on toes and other parts of the feet where friction occurs

 They are more common in women than in men.